Backup as a service definition

 Does Metallic offer backup as a service?

 Yes!
 The Metallic®Backup as a Service solution supports a wide range of data backup and protection services, including cloud backup that gives customers numerous options for storage and archiving data.
-Metallic’s BaaS supports file and object storage, databases, VMs, Kubernetes, endpoints, Microsoft Office 365 and Salesforce.
+Metallic’s BaaS supports file and object storage, databases, VMs, Kubernetes, endpoints, Microsoft 365 and Salesforce.

 The Metallic solution offers a 360-degree view and total protection of your data from cloud-native to on-premises, and your other diverse environments.